MikkelHJuul/ld/README.md

 Indexing is fully on key level of you need secondary indexes you needed to maintain two version's of the data or actually create the index (id-id) table yourself.

 ### Implementation
 I know very little about file systems and B/R-trees, and how to implement such a thing.
-So I will stick to a simple folder structure.
+So I will stick to a simple folder structure. (and just use the file-system B+-tree.)

  With configurable folder name length `SHARD_CHAR_LENGHT` and number of folder levels, `SHARD_LEVEL`;